 - “A Deep Dive into New Underworld Order Hegelian Dialectic With Antony Sutton”

 This diagram should really be for 4 overlapping circles, with the additional two representing collectivists and globalists.
-During the holiday season, we encourage readers to consider presenting this to learning-impaired friends and family members who wish to discuss partisan politics.
+We encourage readers to consider presenting this to learning-impaired friends and family members who wish to discuss partisan politics.
 The only thing missing from the list on commonalities is “looting at the public trough.”
 I would also add “cheerleading irresponsible central banking bailouts and easy money” to add clarity to doing Wall Street’s bidding.

 Princeton University professor Martin Gilens and Northwestern University professor Benjamin I. Page looked at more than 20 years worth of data to answer this simple question: Does the government represent the people?
 [Gilens and Page, “Testing Theories of American Politics: Elites, Interest Groups, and Average Citizens,” Perspective on Politics, 2014]